Carlos Santana Player Props: Pirates vs. Brewers

 Carlos Santana At The Plate

-- He has homered in 11.1% of his games this season, and 2.6% of his chances at the plate.
+- He has gone deep in 12.3% of his games this season, and 2.9% of his plate appearances.

-- In 38.9% of his games this season, Santana has picked up at least one RBI.
-In nine of those games (12.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- In 39.7% of his games this season, Santana has tallied at least one RBI.
+In 10 of those games (13.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 34.7% of his games this season, with more than one run scored in 8.3%.
+- He has scored in 26 games this year (35.6%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.